coldshrine/study-notes/books/designing-data-intensive-applications.md

 These direct messaging systems require the application code to be aware of the possibility of message loss.
 The faults they can tolerate are quite limited as they assume that producers and consumers are constantly online.

 If a consumer if offline, it may miss messages.
 Some protocols allow the producer to retry failed message deliveries, but it may break down if the producer crashes losing the buffer or messages.

+##### Message brokers

+An alternative is to send messages via a _message broker_ (or _message queue_), which is a kind of database that is optimised for handling message streams.
+It runs as a server, with producers and consumers connecting to it as clients.
+Producers write messages to the broker, and consumers receive them by reading them from the broker.

+By centralising the data, these systems can easily tolerate clients that come and go, and the question of durability is moved to the broker instead.
+Some brokers only keep messages in memory, while others write them down to disk so that they are not lost inc ase of a broker crash.